 Contributors and Collaborators

 Faculty Curators of The Nature Cabinet

-Ernest Jolicoeur, Assistant Professor of Art and Director of Hamilton Gallery
+Ernest Jolicoeur, Associate Professor of Art and Director of Hamilton Gallery

 Anthony F. Mangieri, Associate Professor of Art History and Chairperson, Department of Art and Art History